A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Introduction

-The Fermi Gamma ray Space Telescope, launched in 2008, has revolutionized the study of high energy astrophysical phenomena through its primary instrument, the Large Area Telescope (LAT)~\citep{Atwood2009}.
-Operating in the energy range of 20 MeV to over 500 GeV, the LAT provides unprecedented sensitivity and angular resolution, enabling all sky surveys that have cataloged thousands of $\gamma$-ray sources~\citep{Abdollahi2020}.
-The Fourth Fermi Source Catalog Data Release 4 (4FGL-DR4), based on 16 years of LAT observations, represents the deepest survey of the $\gamma$-ray sky to date in the 50 MeV to 1 TeV energy range~\citep{Ballet2023}.
+The Fermi Gamma ray Space Telescope, launched in 2008, has revolutionized the study of high energy astrophysical phenomena through its primary instrument, the Large Area Telescope (LAT)~\citep{Atwood2009}. \rthis{Operating over an energy range from 20~MeV to beyond 500~GeV, the LAT offers broad energy coverage with high sensitivity and good angular resolution, particularly above a few hundred~MeV, where it achieves sub-degree localization and peak performance.
+However, both the sensitivity and angular resolution degrade significantly at lower (tens of MeV) energies compared to the GeV range and above~\footnote{For detailed LAT performance characteristics, see \url{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}.}.} These capabilities have enabled all sky surveys that have cataloged thousands of $\gamma$-ray sources~\citep{Abdollahi2020}.
+The Fourth Fermi Source Catalog Data Release 4 (4FGL-DR4), based on 14 years of LAT observations, represents the deepest survey of the $\gamma$-ray sky to date in the 50 MeV to 1 TeV energy range~\citep{4FGLDR3,Ballet2023}.
 Despite these advancements, many interacting galaxy systems remain undetected in $\gamma$-rays, and systematic searches targeting galaxy mergers are limited, underscoring the need for dedicated studies to probe their high-energy emission.

 Recent multimessenger studies have further highlighted the potential of galaxy mergers as sites of high-energy particle production.
 For instance, a recent analysis by~\citet{Bouri2025} investigated the hypothesis that galaxy mergers could be sources of high energy neutrinos, which are often produced alongside $\gamma$-rays in hadronic interactions.
 Using 10 years of IceCube muon track data and galaxy merger catalogs, their analysis found no statistically significant correlation between the galaxy mergers studied and high energy neutrino events.
 The study set upper limits on the neutrino flux at 100 TeV, suggesting that these mergers do not significantly contribute to the diffuse astrophysical neutrino flux detected by IceCube~\citep{Bouri2025}.
 This lack of neutrino signal motivates further investigation into the $\gamma$-ray emission from these systems, as the presence or absence of $\gamma$ rays can provide complementary constraints on the underlying particle acceleration mechanisms.